PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 Use `/Preview` to count the number of database objects that would be exported

 Use `/Stats` to show (but not log) export stats

+The processing options can be specified in a parameter file using `/ParamFile:Options.conf` or `/Conf:Options.conf`
+* Define options using the format `ArgumentName=Value`
+* Lines starting with `#` or `;` will be treated as comments
+* Additional arguments on the command line can supplement or override the arguments in the parameter file

+Use `/CreateParamFile` to create an example parameter file
+* By default, the example parameter file content is shown at the console
+* To create a file named Options.conf, use `/CreateParamFile:Options.conf`

 ## Software Dependencies